wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 experiencing the issue][win-crash].
 I've tried various things to fix it, including a clean reinstall, but the issue remains.

-After the reinstall failed to fix Windows I finally got around to installing Chimera Linux on it.
-Linux support for Snapdragon X based laptops is still a work in progress.
-The main issues are the webcam doesn't work, and the battery drains pretty quickly while suspended.
-Although it has zero issues like I encountered on Windows.
+After the reinstall failed to fix Windows [I finally got around to installing Chimera Linux on it][x1e-linux].
+However, Linux support for Snapdragon X based laptops is still a work in progress.
+The main issues are: the webcam doesn't work, and the battery drains pretty quickly while suspended.
+It is more stable than Windows though.

-While usable, this felt a little too bleeding edge for a machine I'd need to work from, so I picked up a [Lenovo Yoga 7 2-in-1 (14\", Gen 10)][2in1] laptop with a decent EOFY discount.
+While usable, this felt a little too bleeding edge for a machine I'd need to work from, so I picked up a [Lenovo Yoga 7 2-in-1 (14\", Gen 10)][2in1] laptop with a decent <abbr title="End of Financial Year">EoFY</abbr> discount.
 It's got a AMD Ryzen AI 7 350 CPU with 8 cores (4×Zen 5, 4×Zen 5c), 32 Gb RAM, and 1Tb NVMe.
 I was also curious to see what things were looking like on the x86 side of the fence (my last x86\_64 laptop was from 2022).

 {{ figure(image='posts/2025/daily-driving-chimera-for-work/Lenovo Yoga 7 2-in-1 (14", Gen 10).jpg',
    link='posts/2025/daily-driving-chimera-for-work/Lenovo Yoga 7 2-in-1 (14", Gen 10).jpg',